Getting divorced is hard in a lot of ways that they don't mention in the brochure.

 All of this went through my brain while I was chatting with one dad at the school gate as we waited for our sons, who have been best friends for five years, to come out.

-Things were awkward, and now, nearly four years after my ex and I separated, I'm definitely on the outer with those friends.
+Things were awkward, and now, years after my ex and I separated, I'm definitely on the outer with those friends.
 My ex, on the other hand, has now grown close to various school parent friends, joining them on camping trips, meeting in parks on the weekends, and having them around for big joint family dinners.

 And it's fine, really.
 I have plenty of other friends — even friends with kids the same age as mine — and we all socialise together and go on family holidays.
 But I'll never again be close with those school families.
 My ex has staked his claim and I was too slow.